helix-editor/helix/book/src/usage/language-servers.md

 ## Checking LSP Status

-`hx --health <langage>` can be used to check the status of a particular language.
+`hx --health <language>` can be used to check the status of a particular language.
 This will show what features are configured for that language, and will display whether the configured language servers have been successfully found in the shell's `$PATH`.
 Certain language features (like syntax highlighting)